Degree Program Requirements

 Joint Degree, Advanced Certificate, and Regional Concentration Programs

 CEMS offers a growing number of joint graduate, advanced certificate, and regional concentration programs.
-Current programs include an M.A. in European and Mediterranean Studies and Journalism with NYU's renowned Arthur L. Carter Journalism Institute; Advanced Certificate in Museum Studies; an M.A in International Relations with Concentration in European and Mediterranean Studies.
+Current programs include a master's in European and Mediterranean Studies and Journalism with NYU's renowned Arthur L. Carter Journalism Institute; Advanced Certificate in Museum Studies; a master's in International Relations with a Concentration in European and Mediterranean Studies.

 CEMS offers generous tuition scholarships, as well as summer research/internship fellowships, travel grants for research or to attend conferences, and opportunities for graduate student employment.
 A suggested list of external funding opportunities can be viewed here.

 How To Apply

 To apply for the Master's in European and Mediterranean Studies program or joint degree programs, visit the Graduate School of Arts and Science's Application Resource Center (ARC) for general “how to” information about the application process, and for access to the online application.
 Applications are accepted for fall only for all programs.
 All applicants must use the online application.